Elucidating the Roles of the Ca2+-activated Ion Channels in Essential Tremor

-Researcher: Huanghe Yang, Duke University School of Medicine
+Researcher: Huanghe Yang, M.D., Duke University School of Medicine

 Essential tremor (ET) is a complex and progressive neurological disorder that affects more than1% in the general population and 5% in the population over 65 years.
 After many years’ efforts, we are only beginning to develop some limited understandings on the pathogenesis.
 Based on extensive animal and human patient studies, we now know that abnormal oscillatory activity of an interconnected brain network, called the cortico-olivo-cerebello-thalamic circuit, is a common feature of ET.
 The oscillatory activity is controlled by internal clocks, which send out timing signals and orchestrate the cortico-olivo-cerebello-thalamic circuit to work synergistically to control our body movement.
 The internal clocks in the brain are analogous to the systemic clock in a computer’s mother board, which constantly generates timing signals to precisely coordinate other electrical components to perform various computational tasks.
 When the clock goes awry, the computer will malfunction.
 Within the cortico-olivo-cerebello-thalamic circuit, the inferior olivary nucleus is believed to serve as a major internal clock, which generates powerful and rhythmic timing signals to the cerebellum, one of the essential movement control centers in the brain.
 To further understand the pathophysiology of ET, Dr. Huanghe Yang’s laboratory at Duke University School of Medicine is working on studying how inferior olive neurons convert their rhythmic electrical activities into timing signals and how the rhythmic electrical activities are disrupted during tremor using a combination of mouse models, molecular, cellular, electrophysiological and imaging tools.